alvarezrrj/alirey/README.md

 Allows a logged in user to get in touch with the therapist, both the client's message and confirmation email get queued to keep response times low.

-## Site admin contact (contact/error-reporting)
+## Contact webmaster (/contact/webmaster)

-Allows any user to contact site administrator regarding errors, suggestions or other queries.
+Allows anyone to contact the site admin, includes an optional screenshot field (usefull for bug reporting).

 ## Notes